 - Will my family benefit from the additional family time in the spa?

 If you said yes to one or more of the questions above, a hot tub might be right for you!
 Speak with one of our team members to learn more about the prices, sizes and brands available to you.

 The size of your hot tub should reflect your intended use for it.
 Will it cater to the needs of the entire family?
 Is it meant just for you and your significant other?
 Or do you enjoy hosting elaborate backyard parties?
 Your lifestyle and layout of your backyard can help you determine if you would like to invest in a smaller or larger hot tub.

 Most hot tub brands have models available in the following sizes and capacities: 2-3 seats, 4-5 seats, 5-6 seats, 6 or more seats.
-For a better idea of how big or small our hot tubs are, visit our showroom in person today.
+For a better of how big or small our hot tubs are, visit our showroom in person today.